mapbox/hpp-skel/CONTRIBUTING.md

 ## Code comments

 If adding new code, be sure to include relevant code comments.
-Code comments are useful not only to understand why you made a change, but they're also a great way for others to learn from your code.
+Code comments are a great way for others to learn from your code.
 This is especially true within the skeleton, since it is made for learning.

 ## Update Documentation